Tim Bonner

-Tim Bonner (born December 7, 1995) is an American professional gridiron football defensive end for the Houston Gamblers of the United States Football League (USFL).
+Tim Bonner (born December 7, 1995) is an American professional football defensive end.
+He played college football for the Florida Atlantic Owls, as well as junior college football for the East Mississippi Lions.
+He has played in the Canadian Football League (CFL) and in the United States Football League (USFL).

-Early life and high school
+Early life

-Bonner grew up in Demopolis, Alabama and attended Demopolis High School.
+Bonner grew up in Demopolis, Alabama, and attended Demopolis High School.
 He was named first team All-State as a senior after recording 84 tackles with 31 tackles for loss and nine sacks in ten games played.
-Bonner committed to play college football at Louisville over offers from Mississippi State and Kentucky.
+A 3-star recruit, Bonner committed to play college football at Louisville over offers from Kentucky, Memphis, Mississippi State, Ole Miss, and UAB, among others.